austindevguy/ava_soln/README.md

 Assignment 3: Modify the application that generates the data
 -----------------------------------------------------------------------------------------------
 Austin:
-Unfortunately, I wasn't able to provide a solution for this
+Unfortunately, I wasn't able to provide a solution for this.

 -----------------------------------------------------------------------------------------------
 Assessment 4: